klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 #### PHP: How the exploitation works

-The exploitation in PHP strictly depends on an application specific implementation.
+The exploitation in PHP strictly depends on the application specific implementation.
+What does that mean?
+As we already seen for JAVA and .NET, exploiting deserialization require chaining or exploiting class/objects which are implemented in a specific way (gadgets).
+That would mean that, if a PHP application was built in pure functional PHP, there would be no way to find valid POP gadgets, and virtually impossible to exploit this kind of issue.
+Even PHP libraries are not uniformely shared among PHP based frameworks/applications; as such, the process of generalizing these kind of exploit is unfeasible.

+However, within the years, a good number of POP gadgets (framewoek specific), have been identified and collected in a PHP version of ysoserial, [PHPGGC](https://github.com/ambionics/phpggc).

 ### Python